 Hi Pascale, can you please tell us a bit about you and your business?

 Hi!
 My name is Pascale, I live on the south coast of the Isle of Wight in a town called Ventnor which is beautiful.
 My background before starting Blue Labelle in 2011 was that I graduated with a business management degree in 2004 and after a bit of travelling had a few jobs in various sectors ending up in wind energy where I was in logistics.
 Unfortunately the plant was closed during the economic downturn and we were all made redundant.
 I had already been making essential oil based skin care & home remedies for a few years after a good friend educated me in their wondrousness!
 So being out of work during a recession I decided to become self employed, and after a few years of studying and learning – from the ashes the phoenix of Blue Labelle was born!

-> My business focuses on the natural and vegan – every product is 100% natural with no water used so no synthetic preservatives / emulsifiers etc needed.
-I only use ingredients that benefit the skin.
+My business focuses on natural and vegan – all of my oil blends & balms are 100% natural using only ingredients that benefit the skin.
 I ship worldwide from my website www.bluelabelle.co.uk, am stocked in two shops & a beauty salon here on the island, a boutique & salon on the English mainland and a boutique in Spain.

-> Where did the name ‘Blue Labelle’ come from and where did you get the inspiration from for your brand?
+Where did the name ‘Blue Labelle’ come from and where did you get the inspiration from for your brand?

 It was actually a good friend that came up with it!
 She kindly offered her help on coming up with a name, I said I’d be using blue bottles and it’d be nice to have part of my name in it somewhere if possible, and she came up with Blue Labelle a short while later!
 I love it because it makes me think of bluebells and my French side of the family.
 Simple and effective.

 What type of skincare products do you sell at Blue Labelle and which one is your favourite?